 True Singapore crime stories

-Despite her young age, Singapore has had her fair share of unsolved crimes from bone-chilling murders to vanishing acts.
-Black marks on our little red dot, these real-life whodunits have baffled Singaporeans as no one knows exactly what happened - even till today.
+Despite a young age, Singapore has had its fair share of unsolved crimes from bone-chilling murders to vanishing acts.
+Black marks on our Little Red Dot, these real-life whodunits have baffled Singaporeans as no one knows exactly what happened – even till today.

 We’ve picked out 10 unsolved stories that are so gruesome, you’ll definitely sleep with a light on the next few nights.

 On 14th May 1986, 2 friends from Owen Primary School, Toh Hong Huat and Keh Chin Ann, vanished without a trace.
 They were last seen leaving for school but neither one got there.
 All that remained of them were their books and bags which were found under a tree.

 This case was dubbed the McDonald’s Boys case as the fast-food chain offered $100,000 for information on the boys’ whereabouts.